From Sales-phobic to Sales-focused: 3 Simple Tips to Refine Your Sales Process

-When I think of the word “sales”, I don’t immediately light up inside (unless we’re talking about sales at Nordstrom).
-In fact, as a fitness studio owner, I used to wrestle with the idea of selling to our clients.
-I understood the importance of selling our services, however, I never wanted to seem “too pushy” or “salesy.”
+As a studio owner, I used to wrestle with the idea of selling to our clients.
+I understood the importance of hitting our goals, however, I never wanted to seem “too pushy” or “salesy.”

 If you’re like me, you didn’t make your way into the fitness industry to sell class packages and memberships.
 You opened a business because you wanted to help people feel better in their bodies and in their lives.